+Eligibility

-Eligibility - A minimum of a bachelor's degree (or equivalent) or a graduate degree from a regionally accredited College or University of recognized standing in a related field such as: Computer Engineering, Computer Systems Engineering, Electrical Engineering, and Computer Science.
+A minimum of a bachelor's degree (or equivalent) or a graduate degree from a regionally accredited College or University of recognized standing in a related field such as Computer Engineering, Computer Systems Engineering, Electrical Engineering, and Computer Science.

+Application

-Application - All students are required to submit an application with the Office of Graduate Admission and pay the required fee in order to have their application properly processed.
+All students are required to submit an application with Graduate Admission and pay the required fee in order to have their application properly processed.

+Application Deadlines

-Application Deadlines - December 31 for Fall and August 15 for Spring:
+December 31 for Fall and August 15 for Spring.
+Students can submit the application through the Graduate Admission application portal.
 To receive full consideration, we ask that you have all the required documents submitted by the deadline.